Receiver-Device-Independent Quantum Key Distribution Protocols: Introduction

 Quantum key distribution (QKD) \cite{Bennett1984,Ekert1991} allows two users to establish a secret key via a quantum channel and an authenticated but public classical channel.
 QKD, together with the one time pad method, provides a secure method of communication with information-theoretical security~\cite{Vernam1926}.
 Indeed, unlike classical schemes, the security of QKD protocols is physical: it only relies on some knowledge about the functioning of the devices controlled by the communicating parties and the general laws of quantum mechanics.
 Nevertheless, different approaches require different levels of detail in how the devices are modeled \cite{Scarani2009,Lo2014,Diamanti2016,Xu2020}.
 The ``standard'' approach presumes a full description of different elements in the setup.
 Such QKD systems are available commercially and can reach high rates over long distances.

 However, relying on a detailed quantum model for characterizing the devices may open backdoors that quantum hackers can exploit.
 Indeed a mathematical model always represents (at best) an idealization of a practical device.
 For example, the well-known ``blinding attacks'' exploit the fact that standard models for describing photon detectors typically fail when the intensity of the incoming light falls outside their working range \cite{Lydersen2010,Gerhardt2011}.
-When a fair-sampling type assumption is used on top of this, the door is open to attacks where an eavesdropper Eve obtains full information about the key, without introducing any detectable level of errors.
+When a fair-sampling type assumption is used on top of this, the door is open to attacks where an eavesdropper Eve obtains full information about the key, without introducing any detectable level of errors (fair sampling assumes that the occurrence of no-detection events is independent of the choice of the measurement setting \cite{Pearle,berryFS,OrsucciFS}).

 This motivates the investigation of the stronger, device-independent (DI) approach.
 Here, devices are viewed as classically controlled black boxes, and the security of QKD protocols can be demonstrated \cite{Acin2007,Pironio2009,Vazirani,Rotem2018} assuming only that (i) the devices can be described accurately within quantum mechanics, and (ii) no information about the secret key leaks out of the laboratories of Alice and Bob (the two communicating parties).
 While this approach represents, in principle, the perfect solution to counter any hacking attack, its practical implementation is highly challenging, requiring the distribution of high-quality entanglement and notably high detection efficiencies (the best current protocol demands $68.5\%$ \cite{liu2021}).
 First proof-of-principle experiments have recently been reported \cite{nadlinger2021,zhang2021,liu2021}, but any practical implementation of DI QKD is arguably still far out of reach.